stevedonovan/Lake/doc/index.md

     gcc needs-lib1.o liblib1.a  -Wl,-s -o with_lib.exe
     with_lib.exe >with_lib-output

-### Command-line Flags

- * Name/Value pairs of the form `VAR=STRING`: these will be globals within the script.
- * flags:
-   * lakefile: `-f` read a named lakefile, `-d` set initial directory. `-e` will evaluate its argument as a lakefile.
-   * testing: `-v` for verbose, and `-t` for test - show what will be done, but don't execute the commands.
-   * compile flags:  `-g` for debug build (also `DEBUG=true`), `-s` for non-strict compile (also `STRICT=false`)
-   * building Lua C extensions: `-lua`
-   * write out unsatisfied needs to `lakeconfig.lua`: `-w`
-  * target(s) or a filename with extension: If the extension is known (like `.c`) then the argument is compiled and run as a program; any further arguments are passed to the program.

-### Globals

-    WINDOWS
-    PLAT
-    DIRSEP
-    TESTING
-    LOCAL_EXEC
-    EXE_EXT
-    DLL_EXT
-    LIBS
-    CFLAGS
-    INPUT
-    TARGET
-    DEPENDS
-    ALL_TARGETS
-    OPTIMIZE

-    C_LINK_PREFIX
-    C_LINK_DLL
-    C_EXE_EXPORT
-    C_STRIP
-    C_LIBSTATIC
-    LIB_PREFIX
-    LIB_EXT
-    C_LIBPARM
-    C_LIBPOST
-    C_LIBDIR
-    C_DEFDEF
-    LIB_PREFIX
-    SUBSYSTEM
-    C_LIBDYNAMIC

-These can be set on the command-line (like make) and in the environment variable LAKE_PARMS

-        CC - the C compiler (gcc unless cl is available) CXX - the C++ compiler (g++ unless cl is available) FC - the Fortran compiler (gfortran)
-        OPTIMIZE - (O1)
-        STRICT - strict compile (also -s command-line flag) DEBUG - debug build (also -g command-line flag) PREFIX - (empty string. e.g. PREFIX=arm-linux makes CC become arm-linux-gcc etc) NEEDS - any needs a build may require, for instance 'socket' or 'gtk': works with needs parameter
-        LUA_INCLUDE,LUA_LIB - (usually deduced from environment)
-        WINDOWS - true for Windows
-        PLAT - platform deduced from uname if not windows, 'Windows' otherwise MSVC - true if we're using cl
-        EXE_EXT -  extension of programs on this platform DLL_EXT - extension of shared libraries on this platform DIRSEP - directory separator on this platform NO_COMBINE - don't allow the compiler to compile multiple files at once (if it is capable) NODEPS - don't do automatic dependency generation

-(?)
-NO_COMBINE -> COMBINE!!
-And the Java example needs to override the default...

 ## Lake as a Lua Library

 I have a feeling that there is a small, compact dependencies library buried inside `lake.lua` in the